FSRA Licensed Advisor · Mon–Sat · 9 AM–9 PM EST

 6. Check the refund and visa-refusal terms

 Look for a full refund before the start date and a partial refund for early departure.
 If a visa refusal is possible, confirm the refund-on-refusal benefit before buying.
+Terms vary by insurer: some ask for a copy of the refusal letter or proof of early departure, and most want the request before or soon after the change.
+Confirm the wording before you pay so you’re not stuck covering days the traveller never used.

 7. Read what’s excluded